Data Sinks#

 ZarrData#

 ZarrData writes snapshots to a Zarr store on disk.
-Zarr’s chunked, compressed format handles large trajectories efficiently and integrates with the toolkit’s data loading pipeline — the same AtomicDataZarrReader used for training data can read trajectory stores.
+Zarr’s chunked, compressed format handles large trajectories efficiently and integrates with the toolkit’s data loading pipeline — the same AtomicDataZarrReader used for dynamics data can read trajectory stores.

 from nvalchemi.dynamics.sinks import ZarrData